- Where to stay

 Dalarna

-Another pasture cottage can be found in the forests of Dala-Floda, at Wålstedts Gård.
-Upon arrival at the family-run and KRAV-certified eco-farm, you’ll receive directions and a packed lunch to enjoy during the 4-kilometre-long hike to the pasture cottage.
-The cottage is situated in a forest glade, and the earth cellar is filled with homemade food, which you can cook over an open fire.
+Experience an authentic close-to-nature stay in a historic pasture cottage in the forests of Dala-Floda at Wålstedts Gård.
+Upon arrival at this family-run and KRAV-certified eco-farm, you’ll receive directions and a packed lunch to enjoy during the 4-kilometre-long hike to the pasture cottage.
+The cottage is in a forest glade, and the earth cellar is filled with homemade food you can cook over an open fire.

 Värmland

-For those who prefer camping, Happie Camp can be a new experience.
-You won’t know exactly where you’ll be staying until the last minute, when the organisers send you the exact coordinates to find your comfortable tent.
-The three current camps, Lake Vänern, Hagfors and Arvika, emphasise eco-friendly relaxation far away from the city noise.
+For those who prefer glamping, Happie Camp can be a new experience.
+You won’t know exactly where you’ll stay until the last minute when the organisers send you the coordinates to find your comfortable tent.
+The three current camps – Lake Vänern, Hagfors and Arvika – emphasise eco-friendly relaxation far from city noise.
 Plant-based food boxes with organic produce are available, and each camp has an outdoor kitchen.

-Hidden among the trees on the shores of Lake Eldan, Naturbyn (‘The Nature Village’) offers hand-built log cabins, cottages, treehouses and even a wooden houseboat.
+Hidden among the trees on the shores of Lake Eldan, Naturbyn (‘The Nature Village’) offers hand-built log cabins, cottages, treehouses and even wooden houseboats.
 Ideal for a complete detox, this is an off-grid resort with the sights and sounds of nature providing entertainment.
-Relax in the wood-fired hot tub before taking a dip in the lake.
-Or perhaps join a fishing trip and cook your catch on one of the open fires dotted around the camp.
+Relax in the wood-fired sauna before taking a dip in the lake.
+Or join a fishing trip and cook your catch on one of the open fires dotted around the camp.

 If you’re looking for a wilderness adventure and accommodation unlike anything else, Nature’s Best certified Vildmark i Värmland might be something for you.
-On the shores of Klarälven River, you start by building your raft before embarking on a 1, 2, 3, 4 or 7-day long journey on the water.
-This rafting adventure is inspired by the life of old-time log drivers, and you can choose to spend the nights on board your raft or in tents or cabins along the river.
+On the shores of Klarälven River, you start by building your raft before embarking on a 1-8 days long journey on the water.
+The rafting adventure is inspired by the life of old-time log drivers, and you can choose to spend the nights on board your raft or in tents or cabins along the river.

 Kolarbyn Eco Lodge, Västmanland